puppetlabs/relay-rfcs/0000-step-execution-outcomes.md

   problem with executing the run.
 It is different from a `failure` status, which indicates that the work being supervised failed, not that the supervision itself failed.
-When a step enters a `system-error` status, the entire run is halted and transitions to a `failure` status.
+When a step enters a `system-error` status, the entire run is halted and is assigned a `system-error` outcome.
 * `skipped` (resolved): If either the `when`-conditions are not satisfied or the run is cancelled prior to the step running, the step transitions to the `skipped` status.